 Seven foundation modules are also studied, providing a broad insight into the legal knowledge required to prosper in the legal professions.
 These include: Contract Law, Criminal Law, Law of Torts, Constitutional Law, Equity and Trusts, Land Law, and European Union Law.

-You will also submit an Independent Legal Research Project on the topic of your choice, with the full supervision and insight from an academic member of staff within the Lancashire Law School.
+You will also submit an Independent Legal Research Project on the topic of your choice, with the full supervision and insight from an academic member of staff within the School of Law and Social Science.
 This is an opportunity to really develop your knowledge and expertise in an area that aligns with your interest and career aspirations, and work closely with academic staff who possess expert knowledge and professional insights.

 More information about programme specifications and module information is available in the course handbook.

 Fees for international students

 Applicants who are graduates must usually hold a degree in any subject, with a minimum 2:2 grade, from a UK or Republic of Ireland Higher Education Institution; or an overseas institution (subject to approval by the International Admissions process at UCLan)